 When you apply for bail in the Magistrates Court, your solicitor will mention your matter and state that you are applying for bail.
 The prosecutor will provide the court with the police facts outlining the circumstances of the alleged offence and your criminal record, if any, and any other relevant documents.
 Your lawyer will have an opportunity to read these documents and make any objections to them before the magistrate reads them.

 If there are no objections, the magistrate will read the documents.
 The magistrate will then read any documents that your solicitor tenders.
 The magistrate will ask the prosecution what its attitude to bail is.
 Bail will not always be opposed.
 If the prosecution consents to bail, this does not guarantee that the magistrate will grant bail but it is an important factor in favour of granting bail.

-If the Prosecution opposes bail, it is normal either for the Informant (police officer) to be called to give evidence or for a form outlining the Informant’s concerns about granting bail to be handed up.
+If the prosecution opposes bail, it is common either for the informant (police officer) to be called to give evidence or for a form outlining the informant’s concerns about granting bail to be handed up.
 It is possible to object to some if not all of the content of these forms.

 Your lawyer will make submissions on why the court should grant bail.
-These submissions will include your ties to the community, your residential history, the criteria set out in section 22 of the Bail Act 1992 (ACT).
+These submissions will include your ties to the community, your residential history, the criteria set out in Section 22 of the Bail Act 1992.
 Where appropriate they should attack any weaknesses in the Crown case.